Bounding Evidence and Estimating Log-Likelihood in VAE: THEORETICAL STUDY

-where $X$ and $Y$ are independent random variables from the same distribution, and $X_1,\ldots,X_k$ and $Y_1,\ldots,Y_k$ are independent copies of $X$ and $Y$, respectively.
-By Theorem \ref{th:burda} the left end of the above interval converges to $f(\E X)$.
+where $X$ and $Y$ are independent random variables with the same distribution, and $X_1,\ldots,X_k$ and $Y_1,\ldots,Y_k$ are independent copies of $X$ and $Y$, respectively.
+By~\Cref{th:burda}, the left end of the above interval converges to $f(\E X)$.
 Hence, a natural question arises, whether the same happens for the right end.
 In the following corollary, we show that this is the case.

-\begin{corollary} Let $X$ be a random variable and let $f$ be a concave function such that $(m-x)f'(x)$ is \marcin{convex} for arbitrary $m$ in the support of $X$.
-Then the width of the interval given in \eqref{eq:varintred}, i.e. $\E ((\overbar Y_k-\overbar X_k) f'(\overbar X_k))$, is a decreasing sequence with $k$.
+\begin{corollary} Let $X$ be a random variable and $f$ be a concave function.
+Assume also that $(m-x)f'(x)$ is convex in the support of $X$ for arbitrary constant $m$ that belongs to the support of $X$.
+Then the width of the interval given in \eqref{eq:varintred}, i.e., $\E ((\overbar Y_k-\overbar X_k) f'(\overbar X_k))$, is a decreasing sequence with $k$.
 Moreover, if the support of $X$ is contained in the closed bounded interval lying in the domain of $f'$, then the limit is 0. \end{corollary}